What are retinoids?

 Do retinoids help with wrinkles?

 Retinoids improve wrinkles by increasing the production of collagen.
-Fine lines appear the older you get because your cells produce less collagen (the structural protein of the skin), causing your skin to appear thinner and looser.
+Fine lines appear over time because your cells produce less collagen (the structural protein of the skin), causing your skin to appear thinner and looser.
 The less collagen your skin has, the less water it can retain, causing structural folds (i.e., wrinkles and lines).

 What about dark circles under my eyes?